torvalds/linux/Documentation/RCU/listRCU.rst

 of all RCU readers that might possibly have a reference to that object.

-Example 2: Read-Side Action Taken Outside of Lock: No In-Place Updates
+Example 2: Read-Side Action Taken Outside of Lock: Anal In-Place Updates
 ----------------------------------------------------------------------

 Some reader-writer locking use cases compute a value while holding